5 Best Practices for Recruiting Physicians with Retention in Mind

-Physician turnover rates of more than 50 percent within the first five years are quite common.
+Physician turnover rates of more than 50% within the 1st 5 years are quite common.
 What we’re finding through post-exit interviews is that new providers are leaving because they don’t feel connected to the community/organization or they lacked a mentor.
 But, you can combat this trend with a robust, long-term onboarding process.

-Onboarding is not just about getting providers credentialed, giving them a badge and showing them where to park.
+When recruiting physicians, onboarding is not just about getting providers credentialed, giving them a badge and showing them where to park.
 It is about giving providers a dedicated mentor, ensuring they know what your organization has to offer and how they can connect and make referrals with colleagues.
-That is why many organizations are expanding their onboarding programs to include 90-day, one, three and five year check-ins.
+That is why many organizations are expanding their onboarding programs to include 90-day, one, 3 and 5 year check-ins.